ColtG-py/leet-code-explained/posts/about.md

 ## Constant improvement > talent

 But I'm always improving, which is a far better attribute than just innate talent for development.
 And, I know exactly what it is like to not understand how something works.
 When I started programming, I couldn't understand the rationale behind loops, or basic control structures.
-But, given time and practice, I'm now firmly in a career as a developer.
+But, given time and practice, I started to understand it.
 All this to say, I can explain the **why** in easy to understand terms.
-No ego, no power tripping.
 Just the answer, and the reason you should use it.

 I want to give solutions to common problems, along with the **why**, which is the point of this site.
 The outcome for you: I'll use my own lack of knowledge to explain these things in dead simple terms.
 The outcome for me: I get to exercise my passion for teaching and engineering all at once.
 So let's all pursue our own journeys independently, but work together to help each other.

-Remember, no one can fault you for trying and failing.
-But you can, and will, be faulted for failing to try.